-Preventing Fraud: What is Adaptive Authentication and What are the Advantages?
+What is Adaptive Authentication and its advantages?

 What Is Adaptive Authentication?

 Adaptive authentication is the process of authenticating a user based on the risk level presented by a login attempt.
 An essential component of it is the use of multi-factor authentication.
 Typically the risk level is assessed automatically by the first authentication method, and if the fraud risk is low, the login is granted.
 If the risk is high, step-up authentication is triggered and the user is asked for another type of authentication.
 Ideally, the first authentication method used in this approach should present the lowest friction for users.
 In this way, the majority of users, who are legitimate, will be able to log in easily.
 Higher friction authentication methods will be used as additional steps for the users that were flagged as high-risk in the initial login attempt.
-Since risk is the defining factor to determine the ease for the user to log in, adaptive authentication is also referred to as risk-based authentication.
+Since risk is the defining factor to determine the ease for the user to log in, adaptive authentication is also referred to as risk-based authentication or context-based authentication.

 This access management approach is superior to simply granting user access after only presenting a username and password, since, not only it can improve user experience, requiring the user to do less effort on their end, but it also can improve security due to the intrinsic weakness of passwords, which could be ditched from the authentication process.